Shohei Ohtani: Endorsements and mass media coverage

-In 2021, Ohtani had an estimated MLB league-leading $6 million in annual endorsement deals, which included Asics, Descente, Japan Airlines, Nishikawa Co., and Seiko Watch in Japan and Hugo Boss, New Era, Panini, Fanatics, Oakley and Topps in the United States.
-On November 16, 2021, it was announced that Ohtani joined cryptocurrency exchange FTX as a global ambassador, partnering on various animal charitable initiatives.
-In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
-Ohtani, alongside other spokespeople, is currently being sued for promoting unregistered securities through a class-action lawsuit.
-In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.
+Ohtani's previous partnerships included Asics, Descente, Oakley, New Era, FTX, Savas, and Aquarius.
+On November 16, 2021, it was announced that Ohtani joined cryptocurrency exchange FTX as a global ambassador, partnering on various animal charitable initiatives; however, in November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
+Ohtani, alongside other spokespeople, was sued for promoting unregistered securities through a class-action lawsuit with his lawyers filing for Ohtani's dismissal from the FTX lawsuit in April 2023.